osteele/Arduino-BLE-IMU/README.md

 # Arduino BLE IMU

-Configures an Arduino to publish BNO055 orientation data over a Bluetooth Low Energy (BLE) connection, for use with [osteele/imu-tools](https://github.com/osteele/imu-tools).
+This software runs on an ESP32 to publish BNO055 orientation data over a Bluetooth Low Energy (BLE) connection, for use with [osteele/imu-tools](https://github.com/osteele/imu-tools).

 ## BLE Services

-The software defines these BLE services:
+The software defines the following BLE services.

-The **IMU Service** includes these characteristics:
+### IMU Service (`509B0001-EBE1-4AA5-BC51-11004B78D5CB`)

+Characteristics:

-* Sensor (READ): A packed structure of sensors readings.
+* Sensor (READ; `509B0002-EBE1-4AA5-BC51-11004B78D5CB`): A packed structure of sensors readings.
 The message format is:
   * Version (uint8): 1
   * Flags (uint8): specifies which of the following fields are present.
   * Time (uint16): the low 16 bits of the MCU's millisecond time